PWhiddy/tensor-canvas/README.md

 A 2D graphics library for drawing directly onto tensors.
 Uses [eagerpy](https://github.com/jonasrauber/eagerpy) to support a uniform API for pytorch, tensorflow, jax, and numpy backends.
 Tensor Canvas uses SDF representations for easy implementation in gpu-accelerated frameworks.
+This method is inefficient compared to normal gpu rasterization, but much better than matplotlib.
+Integration with ML frameworks also means that it is fully-differentiable.
-Highly inefficient compared to standard gpu rendering, but much better than matplotlib.
-Integration with ML frameworks also means it is fully-differentiable.
+Currently only cirlces are supported, but it is straightforward to port [any 2D SDF](https://www.iquilezles.org/www/articles/distfunctions2d/distfunctions2d.htm).

 ### Installation